Senate GOP's latest coronavirus legislation includes key school-choice provisions

 The $300 billion proposal Senate Majority Leader Mitch McConnell unveiled Tuesday provides at least $5 billion for programs that will better help children attend private schools.
 Three major provisions include establishing a federal education tax credit for two years, providing one-time emergency funding for education scholarships and allowing parents to tap 529 savings accounts for more choices, including homeschooling and private education expenses, for the next two years.

-"It's a good step in the right direction around reframing how we prioritize education," Matt Frendewey, communications director for Yes Every Kid, an education reform organization, told Fox News.
+"It's a good step in the right direction around reframing how we prioritize education," Matt Frendewey, vice president of Yes Every Kid, an education reform organization, told Fox News.
 "It really raises the important question of 'why aren't we prioritizing funding students first rather than funding systems and institutions first, which is historically how we fund education in this country.'"

 Democratic leadership already decried the school choice proposal as one of the bill's "poison pills."
 The American Federation for Teachers said the legislation will provide more tax breaks for the wealthy to send children to private schools while leaving public schools to suffer during the pandemic because of no additional funding for state and local governments and other provisions.